can3p/can3p.github.io/_posts/2018-06-28-client-writeup-merge.md

 the same timezone and `getevents` call was one particular example where this invariant didn't hold, or to say it more precisely, not always.
-It seems like this api call is served by the two servers in two different dcs with their local timezone set.
-Load balancer gives the request randomly to one or another which means that two subsequent calls may or may not have a timestamp difference in a couple of hours.
-The earlier one matches that of `syncitems`.
-To be honest, at this stage I should have ditched `getevents` in favour of `syncitems` but instead I did a hack: we just need to keep calling `getevents` till we get two different timestamps and from that point we can take a lower one and save it along the post.
+It seems like this api call is served by the two servers in two different dcs with their local timezone set. `syncitems` seemed to work with UTC timezone and I started looking around in search of something that can work.
+First solution I came up with was rather horrible: we just need to keep calling `getevents` till we get two different timestamps and from that point we can take a lower one and save it along the post.

-This is how this horror looks like:

 ```common_lisp
 (defun lj-get-server-ts ()